underwords13/TheAnonymousDarck/README.md

 ### Skills
 - Python scripting
-- Web application development using Vue
+- Web application development using Vue, Ionic
 - Backend development using Laravel
 - Mobile Application development using Flutter and Ionic
 - Some cloud skills using Azure, Firebase and Oracle Cloud
 - Database SQL using MySQL, MariaDB, Pl/SQL
-- Database NoSQL using Firebase
+- Database NoSQL using FireStore

 <br>